Chart Color Schemes

 Prestons is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Preston's cultural diversity is notable, with 44.8% of its population born overseas and 58.5% speaking a language other than English at home.
-Christianity is the predominant religion in Preston, making up 49.0% of people there, compared to a Greater Sydney average of approximately 36%.
-Islam is significantly overrepresented in Preston, comprising 23.1% of its population, substantially higher than the regional average of 6.8%.
+Preston has a high level of cultural diversity, with 44.8% of its population born overseas and 58.5% speaking a language other than English at home.
+Christianity is the predominant religion in Preston, making up 49.0% of the population.
+Islam is notably overrepresented in Preston compared to Greater Sydney, comprising 23.1% versus the regional average of 6.8%.

 Frequently Asked Questions - Diversity